websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-notification-template-variables.md

 <#assign variableName = "Variable Name" />
 ```

-The injected variables let you skip this declaration and move directly to using the variable in the template.
+Injected variables are already declared and can be used directly in the template.

 ```markup
 ${variableName}
 ```

-To use these variables you must know which are available in your workflow notification context.
-The precise variables available change depending on the workflow definition details and the asset being operated on in the workflow.
+To use these variables, you must know which are available in your workflow notification context.
+The variables available change depending on the workflow definition details and the asset in the workflow.
 The method presented here shows you how to get the list of variables for your specific context, so you don't have to do any guesswork.

 ## Discovering the Workflow Notification Template Variables

-Definitively discover the variables available in your workflow notification context by enabling DEBUG level [logging]( ./../../../system-administration/using-the-server-administration-panel/using-the-server-administration-panel.md) for the `TemplateNotificationMessageGenerator` class:
+Enable DEBUG level [logging]( ./../../../system-administration/using-the-server-administration-panel/using-the-server-administration-panel.md) for the `TemplateNotificationMessageGenerator` class to display the variables available in your workflow notification context:

 1. Go to Control Panel &rarr; Configuration &rarr; Server Administration.